KocaMio/AWSTPEWorkshop-20180823-IAM-Role-S3-CW-SNS/README.md

 * Now find the bucket policy file in (AWSWorkshop-20180823-IAM-Role-S3-CW-SNS/policies/bucket-policy.json)
 - Copy it, and paste to your S3 bucket policy: **AWS Console > S3 > `YOURBUCKET` > Permission > bucket policy**
 - ~Paste it and save~. `(You have to change the aws-user-id from 1111111111 to your own id.)`
-* Now compare with different access method, try to use `awscli` from bastion, on your laptop.
+* Now compare with different access method, try to use `awscli` from bastion, on your laptop (if you skip step5).
 - Try to access the bucket, with and without MFA.
-- The command with MFA delete will like
+- The command with MFA delete will like this:
 `aws s3api delete-object --bucket nctu-aws-workshop --key test.py --mfa "arn:aws:iam::111111111111:mfa/$YOURUSER 123456"`

 ![AWS Workshop Series - BUCKETPOLICYROLEMFA](https://raw.githubusercontent.com/juntinyeh/AWSWorkshop-20180823-IAM-Role-S3-CW-SNS/master/images/s3-bucket-policy-role-mfa.png)